Astrophotography Without Tracking – Easy

 Posted by

-You can do astrophotography without a star tracker by attaching a DSLR camera to a sturdy tripod.
+You can do astrophotography without a star tracker by attaching a DSLR camera to a sturdy tripod1.
 This will limit the length of your exposures to 15-20 seconds.
 With a lens of 17–24mm, stacking hundreds of photos will create a good image of the Milky Way.
 Deep Sky targets need bigger lenses and shorter subs.

-DSLR camera with a wide-angle lens.
+If you want to take amazing photos of the night sky without tracking, you need an astrophotography DSLR camera with a wide-angle lens.
 Check out this Canon EOS Rebel T7 DSLR Camera with 18-55mm Lens (shop now at Amazon) and see the difference.

 We do need to look into this question much deeper because there are many variables that can make astrophotography harder without a star tracker mount.
 There is a lot more to answering this entirely, so stick with me.
 This page is filled not only with what you need to know but also with what I have learned through my own experience and research into this question of tracking.